 - They have not given you sufficient Personal Protective Equipment (PPE), such as a face mask

-- They have not provided you with the right level of training for the job you are doing
+- You have not been provided with the right level of training for the job you are doing

 - They have allowed you to use defective equipment or machinery